Didi Global Says It Faces SEC Probe Related to U.S. IPO

 Alibaba Recovers After Report on ‘Ma’ Briefly Erased $26 Billion

-The Chinese ride-hailing giant said in a filing posted May 2 that it’s cooperating with the probe.
-The firm, which debuted on the New York Stock Exchange last year, said it couldn’t “predict the timing, outcome or consequences of such an investigation.”
+“After our initial public offering in the United States, the SEC contacted us and made inquiries in relation to the offering,” the filing read.
+“We are cooperating with the investigation, subject to strict compliance with applicable PRC laws and regulations.
+We cannot predict the timing, outcome or consequences of such an investigation.”

-Spokespeople for the company and the SEC didn’t immediately respond to requests for comment.
+The SEC probe adds to the uncertainty surrounding Didi, once the most celebrated startup in China, as it prepares to depart New York bourses under orders from Beijing.
+The company, once worth about $80 billion, is grappling with the broader fallout after proceeding with its IPO despite regulators’ objections.
+It will now likely see its stock traded over the counter on the so-called pink-sheets market, home to penny stocks and other riskier businesses.
+Didi said last month it hadn’t applied to move to another exchange, surprising investors who anticipated a smoother transition.

-The disclosure of the SEC probe adds to regulatory headaches for Didi, which is also facing fallout in China over last June’s U.S. offering.
-The company has been in talks with the Cyberspace Administration of China about a fine and other penalties after proceeding with the IPO over the regulator’s objections, Bloomberg News has reported.
+The company has been in talks with the Cyberspace Administration of China about a fine and other penalties, Bloomberg News has reported.
+But central government officials told the CAC they’re not satisfied with the proposed punishments and asked for revisions, people familiar with the matter have said.

-Amid the scrutiny, Didi has said it plans to leave the U.S. market for Hong Kong.
-However, the firm has said it won’t move forward until its NYSE delisting is complete.
-The company’s shareholders will vote on the matter at a special meeting on May 23.
+Didi shareholders will vote on its delisting at a special meeting on May 23.

 Most Read from Bloomberg Businessweek